eliocamp/eliocamp.github.io/content/home/publications.md

 # This file represents a page section.
 headless: true
-active: false
+active: true

 # Order that this section appears on the page.
-weight: 90
+weight: 66

 title: Recent Publications
-subtitle: ''
+subtitle: 'More serious than a blogpost'

 content:
   # Page type to display.
 E.g. post, talk, publication...